East Texas A&M Lions softball: History

 After seven seasons, Bruister left A&M-Commerce, having compiled an overall record of 231-114.
 His associate head coach, Gay McNutt, was subsequently promoted to interim head coach.
 In their final season in the Lone Star Conference before moving up to Division I, McNutt guided the Lions to their first and only Lone Star Conference Tournament victory before eventually falling in the Regional Tournament against the Texas A&M-Kingsville Javelinas.

 Following the season, McNutt resigned to take over the head coaching position at Texas Woman's University on June 9, 2022.
 On June 24, 2022, Brittany Miller was hired as the third head coach in program history.

 On August 3, 2022, Miller added three-time Olympic gold medalist Crystl Bustos to the coaching staff as an assistant coach.

 In the Lions' first Division I season, they endured their first overall losing season in program history, finishing 9-39 overall and 5-19 in conference play.
 This would be their first time having a losing season in conference play since their inaugural season in 2015.

 During Miller's second season, the Lions once again finished at the bottom of the Southland Conference standings, going 2-22 in conference play and 9-45 overall, marking the first time in program history to have consecutive losing seasons.

 Miller's third season saw the Lions go 10-42 overall and 6-21 in conference play, marking their third consecutive losing season.
 Despite that, the Lions made the Southland Conference Tournament for the first time in school history, but were eliminated in bracket play.

+In 2026, the Lions endured their worst season in school history, finishing just 6-46 overall and 1-26 in conference play.
+After the season, East Texas A&M and Miller parted ways after four seasons.

+On May 20, 2026, East Texas A&M hired Rodney DeLong as the fourth head coach in program history.